 You must use and exhaust Plans' administrative claims and appeals procedure before bringing a suit in federal court.
 Similarly, failure to follow the Plans' prescribed procedures in a timely manner will also cause you to lose your right to sue under ERISA 502(a) regarding an adverse benefit determination.
 If you have exhausted your administrative claim and appeal procedures, you may only bring suit in a federal district court if you file your action or suit within two years of the date after the adverse benefit determination is made on final appeal.

-Appealing a Denial - For the Value Plus Option ONLY
+Appealing a Denial - For Non-Grandfathered Medical Options (Value Plus and HMO Medical Options)